TL;DR

 - Third-Party, Fire and Theft (TPFT): This includes everything TPO covers, plus it protects you if your car is stolen or damaged by fire.
 Again, it does not cover damage from accidents that are deemed your fault, including hitting a pothole.

 - Comprehensive Cover: This is the highest level of protection.
 It includes everything from TPFT, but crucially, it also covers damage to your own vehicle, regardless of who is at fault.
-This is the only type of standard motor insurance that will cover pothole damage.
+This is the only type of standard motor insurance that may cover pothole damage.

 Business and Fleet Insurance Obligations